dmpstats/Behavioural_Classification_for_Vultures/README.md

 ### Settings

-`Start of Roosting Hours` (integer): The predicted hour beyond which this species will be roosting.
+`Start of Roosting Hours` (`rooststart`): Integer, the predicted hour beyond which this species will be roosting.
+Default: 18.

-`End of Roosting Hours` (integer): The predicted hour at which the species' night-roost will end.
+`End of Roosting Hours` (`roostend`): Integer, the predicted hour at which the species' night-roost will end.
+Default: 7.

-`Upper speed bound for Stationary Behaviour`: The speed (in km/h) beyond which this species is assumed to be travelling.
+`Upper speed bound for Stationary Behaviour` (`travelcut`): Numeric, the speed (in km/h) beyond which this species is assumed to be travelling.
 Default is 3 km/h.

-`Create Plots` (logical): Select this option to generate a `birdtrack.png` plot artefact for each ID within the input data.
+`Create Plots` (`create_plots`): Select this option to generate a `birdtrack.png` plot artefact for each ID within the input data.
 See below for details.

-`Use Provided Sunrise Hours`: Determines whether to use sunrise-sunset timestamps provided within the input data. **Warning: You *must* have used the 'Add Local and Solar Time' MoveApp earlier in the workflow to create this data.**
+`Use Provided Sunrise Hours` (`use_sunrise`): Determines whether to use sunrise-sunset timestamps provided within the input data. **Warning: You *must* have used the 'Add Local and Solar Time' MoveApp earlier in the workflow to create this data.**

-`Sunrise leeway`: The number of minutes after (or before, if negative) that *daytime* is considered to begin. *Daytime* is the period in which stationary behaviour is **not** classified as *Roosting*.
+`Sunrise leeway` (`sunrise_leeway`): Integer, the number of minutes after (or before, if negative) that *daytime* is considered to begin. *Daytime* is the period in which stationary behaviour is **not** classified as *Roosting*.
 For example `Sunrise leeway = 10` means that the bird's roost is assumed to end 10 minutes *after* sunrise.

-`Sunset leeway`: The equivalent of `Sunrise leeway` for sunset, and determines what time *night-time,* or roosting hours, begin.
+`Sunset leeway` (`sunset_leeway`): Integer, the equivalent of `Sunrise leeway` for sunset, and determines what time *night-time,* or roosting hours, begin.
 Stationary behaviour after this time, and before the next determined *daytime*, is classified as *Roosting.*

 `Altitude change threshold` (`altbound`): Numeric, the absolute change in altitude (in metres) beyond which a bird is assumed to have significant altitude change.
 For example, a threshold of 25m means that a bird whose altitude increases by over 25m is assumed to be `ascending`, and `descending` if its altitude decreases by over 25m.
 This information is only used if column `altitude` is present in the input data, and is used in the first-stage classification.